HassanSherwani/Predicting-customers-demand_API_Flask/README.md

 # Product_Purchase_Frequency
-A small project to find how often a certain product.<br>
+A small project to find how often a certain product is sold.<br>

 # Future Directions <br>